synology-community/terraform-provider-synology/docs/resources/virtualization_guest.md

 ### Optional

-- `autorun` (Number) Determine whether to automatically clean task info when the task finishes.
-It will be automatically cleaned in a minute after task finishes.
-- `description` (String) Description of the guest.
 - `disk` (Block Set) Disks of the guest. (see [below for nested schema](#nestedblock--disk))
 - `network` (Block Set) Networks of the guest. (see [below for nested schema](#nestedblock--network))
 - `storage_id` (String) ID of the storage device.